jlwoolf/balatro-config-api/README.md

 ### Custom

 This is a custom item, so there is no create function.
-Instead, provide a `build` function that takes the custom item as it's input and returns a valid UI node (see the (UI Guide)[https://github.com/Steamodded/smods/wiki/UI-Guide]).
+Instead, provide a `build` function that takes the custom item as it's input and returns a valid UI node (see the [UI Guide](https://github.com/Steamodded/smods/wiki/UI-Guide)).

 ```lua
 ---@class Custom